cs3281/lectures/README.md

 ## Textbook

-We are going to follow an online textbook in the course.
+We are going to follow a textbook in the course.
 The book is freely available at [https://pages.cs.wisc.edu/~remzi/OSTEP/](https://pages.cs.wisc.edu/~remzi/OSTEP/).

+We also use an online book (zybook).
+This book explains the lecture contents with visualizations.
+In addition, it provides interactive exercises.
+You will do exercises from assigned chapters regularly.
+The deadline of all zybook activities is 11:59pm on the due dates.
+No late zybook activities are accepted without valid evidence for the serious medical problems or documented emergencies.
+You will receive full credit for the zybook activities if you complete >= 90% over all assigned activities.

+To subscribe for the zybook, visit learn.zybooks.com and enter VANDERBILTCS3281_5281HajiaminiFall2025 for code.
+The subscription costs $77.

 There are also two excellent books that are not required, but are recommended:

 * The Linux Programming Interface by Michael Kerrisk
 * Computer Systems: A Programmer's Perspective by Bryant and O'Hallaron